thatfellarobin/timeplot-animator/README.md

 - Export video file directly
 - Variable output image resolution
 - Handle non-constant time deltas between data points (already does if interpolation is used)
+- Graph more than one data sequence at a time